feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ).to_dict()
 ```

 ### 4.2.
 Consume features via HTTP API from Serverless Feature Server

-In case if you don't want to add Feast Python SDK as your dependency, or it is written not on Python,
+if you don't want to add the Feast Python SDK as a dependency, or your feature retrieval service is written in a non-Python language,
-but in the meantime you don't want to support complex infrastructure, Feast can deploy simple Feature Server
+Feast can deploy a simple feature server
 on serverless infrastructure (eg, AWS Lambda, Google Cloud Function) for you.
-This service will provide HTTP API with JSON I/O, which can be easily used with any programming language.
+This service will provide an HTTP API with JSON I/O, which can be easily used with any programming language.

 [Read more about this feature](../reference/alpha-aws-lambda-feature-server.md)

 ### 4.3.
-Java based Feature Server deployed to Kubernetes
+Java based Feature Server deployed on Kubernetes

-For customers looking for the lowest latency on high QPS Feast offers
+For users looking for the lowest latency on high QPS Feast offers
 high performant Java implementation of Feature Server.
-Besides benefits of running on JVM, this implementation also provides gRPC API, which guarantees good connection utilization and
+Besides the benefits of running on JVM, this implementation also provides gRPC API, which guarantees good connection utilization and
 small request / response body size (in comparison to JSON).
 You will probably need Feast Java SDK or Feast Go SDK to retrieve features from this service.
 Those SDKs will wrap all gRPC logic for you and instead will provide more convenient APIs.

-Java based Feature Server can be deployed to Kubernetes cluster via Helm charts in few simple steps:
+The Java based Feature Server can be deployed to Kubernetes cluster via Helm charts in a few simple steps:

 1. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [helm 3](https://helm.sh/)
 2. Add the Feast Helm repository and download the latest charts: